How long have you been operating Harris Organic Winery?

 Would you personally ever drink conventional wine?

 There are lots of conventional wines I have tried.
 This gives a good basis to understand what good wines are available in particular styles.
-All part of a good education!
+All are part of a good education!

 What kind of nasties can you find in there?
 Heavy Metals?

 What do you use to preserve the wine?
 There are natural preservatives in wine, they being alcohol, tannin and sulphur dioxide (SO2).
 SO2 is added to keep the wine fresh, clean and clear appearance in the bottle and give it longevity.
 The organic standards allow up to 150 ppm SO2 even more in dessert wines.